keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 #### Callables as a Superset of Lambdas

 In traditional object oriented languages such as Java and C++, polymorphism is (in general) implemented by inheritance.
-Ruby does this also (1), but in addition, Ruby uses _duck typing_, meaning that _any_ object that responds to the method name can be used.
-This means that in Ruby, any object that responds to `call` can be in place of a lambda.
+Ruby does this also (2), but in addition, Ruby uses _duck typing_, meaning that _any_ object that responds to the method name can be used.
+This means that in Ruby, any object that responds to `call` can be used in place of a lambda.
 It could be a lambda, an instance of a class, or even a class or module itself, as long as it has a `call` method.
 This provides great flexibility in implementing varying behavior.
 You can choose what kind of object to use based on your situation.
 For complex behaviors you may want modules or classes, and for simpler behaviors a lambda will work just fine.

  Since any object responding to `call` can be used in place of a lambda, I will use the term _callable_ instead of _lambda_ where applicable.